 Part 12 — Takeovers, acquisitions or shares, etc. (Corporations Act Chapters 6 to 6D) and financial services and markets (Corporations Act Chapter 7)

-12.1 Service on Commission in relation to proceedings under Corporations Act Chapter 6, 6A, 6B, 6C, 6D or 7
+12.1 Service on ASIC in relation to proceedings under Corporations Act Ch.
+6, 6A, 6B, 6C, 6D or 7

 If ASIC is not a party to an application made under Chapter 6, 6A, 6B, 6C, 6D or 7 of the Corporations Act, the plaintiff must serve a copy of the originating process and the supporting affidavit on ASIC as soon as practicable after filing the originating process.